 Mind your Background

 Watching people perform from their home office or living room quickly shows you the value of a theatre’s blank stage.
-The sight of bookshelves or furniture in the background undermines any sense of place you might be trying to create.
-Use a neutral, distraction-free background whenever possible, like a bare wall.
+The sight of bookshelves or furniture in the background undermines any sense of place you might try to create.
+Use a neutral, distraction-free background like a bare wall.

 If you have the budget, consider a photography background kit.
-They’re relatively inexpensive, and include the rigging to hang a drape behind you.
+They’re relatively inexpensive and include the rigging to hang a drape behind you.
 Black drapes highlight you best.
-Some kits are also bundled with lights, but think carefully about the expense.
+Some kits are also bundled with lights, but consider the expense.
 How much use do you expect to get out of this equipment?
-In many cases, hanging a simple bedsheet is just fine.
+Most times, hanging a simple bedsheet is just fine.

 What about Virtual Backgrounds?
 By now, everyone has tinkered with this feature.
 (Zoom even has a monthly contest for the most creative.)
 It can be a good way to set a scene — especially if all players use the same one — but you really need to use it with a proper green screen.
 Zoom’s adaptive view gets easily confused by a lot of movement.
 Use lots of light on the green screen – shadows can cause glitches in the rendering.

 Restrictions always make improv more difficult, and that’s frustrating.
 But this is a unique opportunity to create something that no one else has before.
 Slowly but surely, we’re pushing the boundaries.

 Please share your tips for improv on Zoom